 There are only 24 hours in a day, no matter how much we sometimes wish there’d be more.
 Time management can be a struggle for anyone, but entrepreneurs have a unique challenge because of the additional demands on their time and the direct correlation between productivity and income.
 While there’s no way to make the days longer, using some tried and true time management tips can help you manage your entrepreneurial efforts and drive success without giving up personal time or time with loved ones.

 Many meetings are not strictly necessary.
 The information could be conveyed via email or phone all much more efficiently.
-In addition, many entrepreneurs travel to others for these meetings adding more lost time.
+Besides, many entrepreneurs travel to others for these meetings, adding more lost time.
 If someone schedules a meeting with you that feels unnecessary, don’t hesitate to cancel and request they provide the information another way.
 This could save you hours every week.

-We all have those people in our lives who take up more of than their fair share of our time.
-Not only is it keeping you from being productive, it’s also impacting their own time management.
+We all have those people in our lives who take up more than their fair share of our time.
+Not only is it keeping you from being productive, but it’s also impacting their time management.
 Have a conversation with them about time management and productivity.
-You’ll cut down on the amount of time you lose to them and you just might help them improve their own time management skills in the process.
+You’ll cut down on the amount of time you lose to them, and you might help them improve their time management skills in the process.

 Emails are one of the most common time thieves and sources of stress for people.
 Make it easier on yourself using email management techniques such as inbox zero.
-In addition, tell everyone that if you’re CC’d on an email, you won’t make reading or responding to it a priority.
-Also, request people start emails that do not require a response with “no response needed” or similar language.
-Help yourself, and keep your team’s stress lower, by avoiding using email as a micro-management tool.
+Also, tell everyone that if you’re CC’d on an email, you won’t make reading or responding to it a priority.
+Even request people start emails that do not require a response with “no response needed” or similar language.
+Help yourself and keep your team’s stress lower by avoiding using email as a micro-management tool.
 It’s not necessary to be involved in every conversation.

 Get Next Steps